52 Simple Budgeting Tips For Families

 - We recently price shopped our Auto Insurance at renewal time and were able to save HUNDREDS of dollars per year by switching to another reputable company.

 - Rent rather than Buy.
-Of course you can rent cars, tuxedos and movies but did you know you can actually tons of things like camping gear, an RV.
+Of course, you can rent cars, tuxedos, and movies but did you know you can actually rent tons of things like camping gear, an RV.
 Tools, College Textbooks, Bikes, Garden space, goats, chickens, fine jewelry and so much more.
 Do the research before you plan to buy.
+You can even get a parking pass for a state park at your local library in some states.

 - Never pay full price for anything.
 If it isn’t on sale, it is not an option.